srikrish2812/srikrish2812.github.io/content/_index.md

           company_logo: iittnif
           location: Tirupati
           date_start: '2022-10-01'
-          date_end: '2022-08-01'
+          date_end: '2023-08-01'
           description: I secured the Chanakya fellowship for my drone detection research project.
 This project focuses on developing a lightweight drone detection model using deep learning-enabled computer vision methods that infer high precision and recall.
 Additionally, this model can be deployed onto edge devices such as raspberry-pi4.I secured the Chanakya fellowship for my drone detection research project.
 This project focuses on developing a lightweight drone detection model using deep learning-enabled computer vision methods that infer high precision and recall.
 Additionally, this model can be deployed onto edge devices such as raspberry-pi4.
-          |2-
-              Responsibilities include:

-              * Model Training and Fine-tuning
-              * Data Generation and Pre-processing
-              * Model Deployment
+Responsibilities include model training, fine-tuning, synthetic dataset generation, data pre-processing and model deployment.

         - title: Research Intern
           company: SPCV Lab IIT, Tirupati